Phyremaster/papermc-docker/README.md

 - Name
   - Set this to a name for the container (defaults to a couple of random words).
   - `--name "<my-container-name>"`
-There is one more command line option, but it is a bit special and deserves its own section.
+There is one more command line option, but it is a bit special and deserves its own section:

 ### Environment Variables
 Environment variables are options that are specified in the format `-e <NAME>="<VALUE>"` where `<NAME>` is the name of the environment variable and `<VALUE>` is the value that the environment variable is being set to.
 This image has four environment variables:
 - Minecraft Version